JacquelineOmollo/JacquelineOmollo/README.md

 Here's a simplified version of the provided code:

-<H2>My Thought Process on Doing a PCI DSS Assessment as an Internal Security Accessor</H2>
+# 🛡️<H2>My Thought Process on Doing a PCI DSS Assessment as an Internal Security Accessor</H2> 🚀

-# 🛡️ Guide to Performing a PCI DSS Assessment 🚀

-Hey there, amazing folks!
-I'm thrilled to share a vibrant guide on how we can rock a PCI DSS (Payment Card Industry Data Security Standard) assessment.
-Let's ensure our payment card data is in the safest hands! 🌟

 ## Step 1: Getting Familiar with PCI DSS Requirements 📚